-This category is meant to showcase how manufacturers and retailers are connecting the dots in their engagement strategies to ensure simple, seamless, effective experiences across the shoppers' path to purchase.

-In-store, online, customer service, loyalty programs, mobile apps, delivery services, social media, aisle disruption... it could entail anything - as long as you can show how it was all connected to provide a fully-integrated "shopper journey" from beginning to end.
+Winners in this category will represent the best examples of manufacturers and retailers committed to providing effective omni-channel shopper programs.
+Enter brands that have ensured an effective, connected shopper journey and showcase how manufacturers and retailers are connecting the dots in their engagement strategies to ensure simple, seamless, effective experiences across the shoppers' path to purchase.
+In-store, online, customer service, loyalty programs, mobile apps, delivery services, social media, aisle disruption - it could entail anything - as long as the case illustrates how it was all connected to provide a fully integrated "shopper journey" from beginning to end.